trap000d/seafile-kindle-client/README.md

 [kindle]
 local = /mnt/us/documents/Seafile
+; screen dimensions in chars: 68x60 for PW3/KV, 48x42 for PW2
+width  = 68
+height = 60
 ```
 - KUAL -> Seafile Sync -> Synchronize files

 At the first run script will obtain an authentication token at Seafile server and remove your login and password entries from configuration file (for security reasons).

 ### Known Issues/Bugs
-- Status message position is hardcoded, assuming you've got PW3/KPV (magic number 57)
 - Non-latin characters are not shown through eips
-- No any checks of internet/WiFi availability
+- No any checks of internet/WiFi availability/file operations
-- SSL certificates are ignored (verify=False) just to make it work with self-signed SSL certs
+- SSL certificate verification ignored (verify=False) just to make it work with self-signed SSL certs

 ### To Do
 - Daemon mode